ORNL-Modelica/awesome-modelica/README.md

   - [OpenModelica](#openmodelica)

 # General
+> Resources of a nature more generally helpful to the Modelica community.
-> [Official Modelica Association Homepage](https://www.modelica.org/) by the Modelica Association | The main website for Modelica
+- [Official Modelica Association Homepage](https://www.modelica.org/) by the Modelica Association | The main website for Modelica.
+Good for announcements, conference proceedings, news, etc.

 ## Modelica Language
+> Language specific resources
 - [Modelica Specification Github](https://github.com/modelica/ModelicaSpecification) by the Modelica Association | Defines the Modelica modeling language.
 - [Modelica Web Reference](https://webref.modelica.university/) by Michael Tiller | A cheatsheet for the Modelica language

 ## Functional Mockup Interface
-> Including topics on Functional Mockup Interface (FMI) and Functional Mockup Units (FMU)
+> Resources relating Functional Mockup Interface (FMI) and Functional Mockup Units (FMU)
 - [Awesome FMI Github](https://github.com/traversaro/awesome-fmi) | A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.

 ## Community
+> Some ways to get a hold of others for news, help, and collaborations.
 - [Modelica Discord Channel](https://discord.com/invite/bp2yeYU) | Discord server for Modelica and Modelica related technology and topics.
 - [Modelica StackOverflow](https://stackoverflow.com/questions/tagged/modelica) | The Modelica tag for Q&A.
 - [Modelica Twitter](https://twitter.com/modelica) | Official twitter for the Modelica Association.